About the Center

 The Center for Teaching and Learning Mathematics (CTLM) was started in 2007 at the University of Northern Iowa to coordinate professional development projects and incubate vision in mathematics education.
 The CTLM is committed to improving education by seeking to assist teachers, students, and families in making sense of mathematics at all levels, pre-kindergarten through college and beyond.

-We make powerful learning a reality for each person we serve.
+We make powerful learning a reality for every person we serve.

 To apply the continuous process of research, development, and implementation to high-quality learning experiences.